tabdelaal/CyTOF-Linear-Classifier/README.md

 Implementation is available in R and Matlab

+The 'Examples' folder contains R notebooks showing how to use the implementation, using CyTOF and Flow Cytometry datasets.

 **Experiments code description**

 In the following six folders, AML, BMMC, PANORAMA, MultiCenter, HMIS-1 and HMIS-2, we provide Matlab scripts to reproduce the results shown in the pre-print, including the LDA and the Nearest Median classifiers performance, and comparisons with ACDC and DeepCyTOF.
 Also, we provide a full documentation in pdf format.